San Francisco crime family: Jimmy "the Hat" Lanza

 By 1990, there were only a few made men left in the San Francisco mob, one was Sergio Maranghi, who was involved in cocaine and heroin trafficking.
 Maranghi moved to the U.S. from Florence, Italy in 1975 and eventually settled in San Francisco in 1978.
 He first began working as an employee of Starfish Co., a small fish processing company, which did a lot of business with Alioto's Restaurant.

 In 1980 Maranghi opened the Anchor Bay Cafe in North Beach.
 Lanza quickly noticed Maranghi's ability as a money maker and soon made him a member of the crime family.
 Maranghi was spotted many times meeting with Lanza and other San Francisco mob figures at the Anchor Bay Cafe until it closed down in 1983.
 He was one of many involved in a cocaine bust in October 1991.
 Maranghi decided to become an FBI informant instead of serving a long prison sentence and told federal agents of cocaine transactions he had had with his associates over a period of several years.

 Another man arrested was Gaetano Balistreri, a San Francisco mob associate, who owned the Portofino Cafe on Columbus Ave.
 Balistreri was arrested for distributing cocaine, but the charge was eventually dropped.
 In 1994, the San Francisco Police raided the Portofino and arrested Balistreri again, this time for running an illegal gambling operation with video poker machines.
 Another made member still living at the time was Steve Trifiro, who ran a small gambling operation near Sacramento, California.

 Lanza died of natural causes on February 14, 2006.
 He was 103.

+The last living made member of the San Francisco Crime Family, Sergio Maranghi, died on October 23, 2022.